hildiesu/hildiesu.github.io/index.md

-# Hildie Su's Portfolio
+# Hello World

-Hi, my name is Hildie and I am majoring in computer science at CSU Fullerton.
+This is my home page!
+My name is Hildie and I am a student at Cal State Fullerton and my major is Computer Science.

+# Computer Science Projects

+My GitHub page is http://github.com/hildiesu.

-# Favortie CPSC-120L Labs
+# CPSC-120L

 **Lab 3, part-1**